Automattic/mongoose/migrating_to_5.md

 As a consequence, checking whether `blogPost.author._id` is [no longer viable as a way to check whether `author` is populated](https://github.com/Automattic/mongoose/issues/6415#issuecomment-388579185).
 Use `blogPost.populated('author') != null` or `blogPost.author instanceof mongoose.Types.ObjectId` to check whether `author` is populated instead.

+Note that you can call `mongoose.set('objectIdGetter', false)` to change this behavior.

 ### Return Values for `remove()` and `deleteX()`

 `deleteOne()`, `deleteMany()`, and `remove()` now resolve to the result object